Static program analysis: Tool types

 Analysis that takes into account the business/mission layer terms, rules and processes that are implemented within the software system for its operation as part of enterprise or program/mission layer activities.
 These elements are implemented without being limited to one specific technology or programming language and in many cases are distributed across multiple languages, but are statically extracted and analyzed for system understanding for mission assurance.

+Many static analysis tools use intermediate representations of programs to examine the structure of source code without executing the program.
+For this purpose, abstract syntax trees (ASTs) are commonly used, since they provide a structured representation of a program's syntactic elements.

 Formal methods

 Formal methods is the term applied to the analysis of software (and computer hardware) whose results are obtained purely through the use of rigorous mathematical methods.
 The mathematical techniques used include denotational semantics, axiomatic semantics, operational semantics, and abstract interpretation.

 By a straightforward reduction to the halting problem, it is possible to prove that (for any Turing complete language), finding all possible run-time errors in an arbitrary program (or more generally any kind of violation of a specification on the final result of a program) is undecidable: there is no mechanical method that can always answer truthfully whether an arbitrary program may or may not exhibit runtime errors.
 This result dates from the works of Church, Gödel and Turing in the 1930s (see: Halting problem and Rice's theorem).
 As with many undecidable questions, one can still attempt to give useful approximate solutions.

 Some of the implementation techniques of formal static analysis include: